-Being that my background is in design and marketing, and development is an addon, I value every tidbit of expertise I can absorb.
-And I've gotten lots from Joel and John (aka, J-Dub and JK, respectively).
+Being that my background is in design and marketing, and coding is an late add, I value every tidbit of expertise I can absorb, and I've absorb a lot from working with Joel and John.

-But there are two primary things I've learned that stick out - one from each of my esteemed colleagues.
-These are really more like mantras I've heard preached over and over and over again...time after time.
-They are forever embedded in that corner of my brain that is labelled "developer skills and knowledge".
+The two primary things I've learned that stick out are really more like mantras I've heard preached over and over and over again...time after time.

 "Computers only do what you tell them to."